Table of Contents

 - Store records with the vehicle title documents for future sale or registration questions.

-What to do if the payoff process gets messy
+What should you do if the payoff process gets messy?

 If a payment was sent but the lender says the loan is not closed, ask for a written breakdown of the remaining amount and compare it with the original quote.
 Timing, per diem interest, an expired quote, or payment processing delays can create a small shortfall.
 If a title or lien release is delayed, ask the lender what has been sent to the state title agency and what you need to do next.